Indonesian shortfin eel

-The Indonesian Shortfin Eel (Anguilla bicolor bicolor) is a tropical species of freshwater eel in the Anguillidae family and is native to Southeast Asia.
-They live primarily in freshwater ecosystems but can migrate to or even fully live in marine environments for spawning.
-Like most eels, they are carnivorous and typically reside closer to the benthic region of water ecosystems consuming small invertebrates and fish species they encounter.
+The Indonesian shortfin eel (Anguilla bicolor bicolor) is a species of freshwater eel (Anguillidae) native to the Indo-Pacific, including East Africa along with South and Southeast Asia.
+Akin to other species of Anguilla, these eels are catadromous: juvenile stages migrate up from estuaries into river systems, where they metamorphose and grow into the adults.
+Adults eventually migrate out to sea, back to their offshore spawning grounds to reproduce.
+However, some individuals may not move into freshwater at all.
+Like most eels, they are carnivorous, hunting in the benthic regions of freshwater habitats.

 A. bicolor is considered one of the most economically valuable eel species in Southeast Asia and has been increasingly fished since the late 2000s.
-The species is potentially at risk of being overexploited due to their rapid rise in demand but with little information known about their historical or current population size, their conservation status is largely unknown.
+The species is potentially at risk of being overexploited due to their rapid rise in demand, though there is scant information about their historical or current population trends.